 For tips on making strong passwords: Guide to Creating Strong Passwords

-Turn on Two Factor Authentication (2FA)
+Turn on 2-Factor Authentication (2FA)

-I have written at length about the importance of Two Factor Authentication in the past.
+I have written at length about the importance of 2-Factor Authentication in the past.
 Simply put, it is the best optional security layer you can implement to secure most consumer apps and services.
 Facebook refers to this process as “Login Approvals” and has integrated the feature directly into the Facebook mobile app.

 Scan for Malware